 Evolution of the Charcuterie Board

-Since being utilized mostly in storefronts in France, the modern charcuterie has a much broader definition.
+Since being utilized mostly in storefronts in France, modern charcuterie has a much broader definition.
 We started seeing the charcuterie presentations in restaurants and at lavish dinner parties.
-And this is part of the reason why is so popular now.
+And this is part of the reason why it is so popular in recent years.

-Especially now, when the foodie scene has come into our homes and we look for easy ways to make our dining experiences special.
-And now we are including our homemade sourdough, vegetables from our garden, some of our dry cured meats, homemade dukkah, balsamic/olive oil dipping, and anything else we feel like attempting to create.
-In contrast, sometimes we keep it simple and throw on a little cheese and salami on a board and call it a gourmet snack.
+Especially now, since the foodie scene has expanded into our homes and we look for easy ways to make our dining experiences special.
+And now today's charcuterie boards are including our homemade sourdough, vegetables from our garden, some of our dry cured meats, homemade dukkah, balsamic/olive oil dipping, and anything else we feel like attempting to create.
+(Have you tried a butter board yet?)
+In contrast, sometimes we keep it simple and stay with a more traditional charcuterie board - throw a little bit of soft cheeses and an array of meats, italian meats, maybe some fresh fruit, on a wooden board and call it a gourmet snack.

 Don’t Forget the Wine